Lisbon seen from the river

 The massive machinery is still in situ, albeit all cleaned up, and there are models and information panels to help you appreciate how tough it must have been to work there.

-Hours for visiting the power station (aka Central) are 11am to 7 pm but it’s closed on Tuesdays.
-You can wander around at your own pace or join a 40-minute tour for 9 euros.
-There’s free entrance on the first Sunday of every month.
+Hours for visiting the power station (aka Central) are 10am to 7 pm but it’s closed on Tuesdays.
+Admission (which covers both buildings) is €11.
+There’s free entrance on the first Sunday morning of every month.

 Both buildings now hold art exhibitions although most are in the new space.
 You can walk onto the roof of this futuristic shiny building for fabulous views of the river.